 60 Hz HD video.
 When using test mode 1 you'll see a lot more retraces timed out

 and multiply timed out ones as well however there are still enough hits (at

-least on my machine) to maintain sync with the raster.
-This relaxed raster
+least on my machine) to maintain sync with the raster (these days you can easily

 tracking can actually be automatically induced if DMDX notices the retrace